sherlock1453/jnewton/README.md

 ## A little bit about newton

-Newton is a micro-service based API that does anything from numerical calculation to symbolic math parsing.
-Newton works on sending HTTP GET requests. jnewton takes care of all this.
+Newton is a micro-service based API written in node.js that does anything from numerical calculation to symbolic math parsing.
+Newton works on sending HTTP GET requests. jnewton takes care of all this for you.